Fayum mummy portraits: Culture-historical context

+Production of the paintings

+For a long time it was believed that the Fayum portraits were produced during the lifetime of their subjects and displayed as "salon paintings" within their houses, to be added to their mummy wrapping after their death.
+In addition, much debate continues on whether or not these portraits were painted from first hand observation of the subjects.
+This concept of painting from real subjects and display reflects a more modern and predominantly Western view of portrait making.
+Rather newer research suggests that they were painted by other means perhaps even after the death of an individual.
+Physical evidence is not concrete, however, textual evidence such as from Pliny the Elder states "realistic portraiture indeed has for many generations been the highest ambition of art", demonstrating that capturing the likeness of an individual as being valued in the ancient world.

 Changes in burial habits

 The burial habits of Ptolemaic Egyptians mostly followed ancient traditions.
 The bodies of members of the upper classes were mummified, equipped with a decorated coffin and a mummy mask to cover the head.
 The Greeks who entered Egypt at that time mostly followed their own habits.
 There is evidence from Alexandria and other sites indicating that they practised the Greek tradition of cremation.
 This broadly reflects the general situation in Hellenistic Egypt, its rulers proclaiming themselves to be pharaohs but otherwise living in an entirely Hellenistic world, incorporating only very few local elements.
 Conversely, the Egyptians only slowly developed an interest in the Greek-Hellenic culture that dominated the East Mediterranean since the conquests of Alexander.
 This situation changed substantially with the arrival of the Romans.
 Within a few generations, all Egyptian elements disappeared from everyday life.
 Cities like Karanis or Oxyrhynchus are largely Greco-Roman places.
 There is clear evidence that this resulted from a mixing of different ethnicities in the ruling classes of Roman Egypt.